ioxtream/overlayx/src/Components/Overlay/README.md

 $ npm run generate-overlay
 ```

-A new file will be created at `src/Components/Overlay`
+New files will be created at `src/Components/Overlay`